|Aitor 194e6b9569||3 weeks ago|

 zsh cgpt xz-utils gzip schroot debootstrap curl rsync squashfs-tools sudo debmirror

-reprepro wget xorriso isolinux rpl dialog sed cpio syslinux grub-efi-amd64-bin [amd64]
+reprepro wget xorriso isolinux patch dialog sed cpio syslinux dosfstools grub-efi-amd64-bin [amd64]

 sudo permissions are required for the user that is running the build.